 California must spend less on jails and more on schools and mental health services.
 I believe criminal justice reform is crucial to enabling all Californians to lead productive lives and build a more prosperous future together.

-We simply need to end the wasted time, effort, money, and lives we waste jailing people because they possess drugs.
+We waste time, effort, money, and years of people’s lives jailing them because they possess drugs.
 Some need treatment.
 None need incarceration.

 I support money bail reform and oppose private prisons.

 Too many grave inequities are ingrained in our criminal justice system.
-I will work with you to end this reality, so that our children and grandchildren may look back at this time as an example of our historical stupidity.
 I mourn with the broken families and communities impacted by mass incarceration.
 It won’t be easy, but we have to fight together to end this.